-In our courses, we would like to create a learning environment that supports diversity of thoughts, perspectives and experiences, and that honors your identities (including but not limited to race, ethnicity, religion, national origin, gender, class, sexual identity, ability, age, language).
+In our courses, we strive to create a learning environment that supports diversity of thoughts, perspectives and experiences, and that honors your identities.
 To help achieve this, please let us know if you have a name or set of pronouns that you would like us to use to refer to you that differs from your IUP records.
 In addition, we as a class will respect the diversity of viewpoints of all members of the class.
 We will engage in civil discourse even when sharing differing opinions and ideas.
-We will adhere to the IUP Civility Statement and "act honestly, take responsibility for my behavior and continuous learning, and respect the freedom of others to express their views" and "discourage intolerance, hatred, and injustice" (https://www.iup.edu/studentconduct/policies/iup-civility-statement/).
+We will adhere to the IUP Civility Statement and "act honestly, take responsibility for my behavior and continuous learning, and respect the freedom of others to express their views" and "discourage intolerance, hatred, and injustice" (IUP Civility Statement - Office of Student Support and Community Standards - IUP).
 When events occur on campus or in the world that provide an opportunity to discuss diversity and inclusion issues, we may discuss them in class to learn and grow in our cultural competence.
 We (like all of you) are still in the process of learning about diverse perspectives and identities.
-If something was said in class (by anyone) that made you feel uncomfortable, please talk to your instructor about it or write something and get it to them anonymously.
-We want to be a resource for you and promote a positive climate within our classes and community.
+If something was said in class (by anyone) that made you feel uncomfortable, please talk to your instructor about it or write it anonymously.
+We you are open to engaging in dialogue, improving ourselves, and promoting a positive climate within our classes and community.

-Cultural Competence Activities Assignments: In order to promote development of cultural competence, the speech-language pathology and audiology faculty include instruction on a variety of topics throughout your undergraduate and graduate coursework relevant to each course topic.
+Passport to Culture - Cultural Competence Activities & Assignments: To promote development of cultural competence, the speech-language pathology faculty have designed a Passport to Culture program.
+We include instruction on a variety of topics throughout your undergraduate and graduate coursework relevant to each course topic.
 In addition, we want students to engage in a variety of activities on and/or off campus that broaden your exposure to diverse populations.
-To this end, we have identified one major course each semester during which you will be expected to complete/participate in two (2) activities that will help you learn more about various populations.
-Search for opportunities at IUP, near your home, or elsewhere (e.g., studies abroad, alternative spring break) that can help you broaden your knowledge about and comfort level with people who are different from you.
-Opportunities could involve volunteer activities, participation in clubs, attendance at cultural events, traveling, talking with residents at a nursing home, interviewing someone from a diverse background, anything that helps you gain experience.
-Seek to expand the variety of your experiences.
+To this end, we have identified content embedded within each course that will help you learn more about diverse populations.